 - A CV/resume that includes the following information:

-- Memberships, offices, and leadership positions held since high school
+- Memberships, offices, and leadership positions held since completing high school.

 - Proficiency in languages other than English or plans to study other languages.